Effect-TS/effect/docs/modules/TPriorityQueue.ts.md

 ## toArray

-Collects all values into a chunk.
+Collects all values into an array.

 **Signature**